pinkeyyy/monogame-framework-wpfinterop/MonoGame.Framework.WpfInterop/readme.txt

     protected override void Initialize()
     {
-        // must be initialized. required by Content loading and rendering (will add itself to the Services) _graphicsDeviceManager = new WpfGraphicsDeviceService(this);
+        // must be initialized. required by Content loading and rendering (will add itself to the Services)
+        // note that MonoGame requires this to be initialized in the constructor, while WpfInterop requires it to
+        // be called inside Initialize (before base.Initialize()) _graphicsDeviceManager = new WpfGraphicsDeviceService(this);

         // wpf and keyboard need reference to the host control in order to receive input